xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 ### Handling of CORS requests

 It can now be controlled in detail for which origin hosts CORS (Cross-origin resource sharing) requests with credentials will be allowed.
-ArangoDB 3.0 provides the startup option `--http.trusted-origin` that can be used to specify one or many origins from which CORS requests are treated as "trustworthy".
+AvocadoDB 3.0 provides the startup option `--http.trusted-origin` that can be used to specify one or many origins from which CORS requests are treated as "trustworthy".